Table of Contents[Hide][Show]

-Coconut sugar, also referred to as palm sugar, coconut palm sugar, or coconut crystals/nectar, is the one of the primary sweeteners I use in my home for baking.
-The reason is because it is not only delicious, but it is also healthy and sustainable for our planet.
+Coconut sugar is one of the primary sweeteners I use in my home for baking.
+Other common names include palm sugar, coconut palm sugar, and coconut syrup.
+The reason I love it is because it’s not only delicious but also healthy and sustainable for our planet.

 How Does Coconut Sugar Compare with Cane Sugar?

 Sweeteners derived from cane sugar can overly stress the pancreas as the glycemic index of these sweeteners is high compared with coconut sugar.
 Even maple syrup has a rather high glycemic index in comparison.

 The glycemic index (GI) is the rate of how fast blood sugar levels rise after eating a particular type of food.
 A high GI means that the food is rapidly absorbed by the body, spiking the blood sugar causing the pancreas to release large amounts of insulin.
 A low GI indicates a food that is more slowly absorbed, thereby preventing that health-damaging insulin spike.